luckfinder05/rsschool-cv/cv.md

 };
 ```

-## Work Experience (Junior Devs can list educational projects with the skills used and links to the source code)
-Web-server on expressjs with features like link-shortening, google spreadsheet processing, file-downloading proxy
-and I sometimes append it with new features.
+## Work Experience
+Have no finished project I can be proud of.

 ## Education (including completed courses and training)
 Udemy Web-developer 2021

 ## English Language (your English proficiency level, and if you had language practice, describe it)
-My english proficiency level is B2.
-I've had practice in 2018 while constructing solar station
+My English proficiency level is B2.
+I've had practice in 2018 while constructing solar station.